Transparent Shape from a Single View Polarization Image: Method

-A straightforward way to use deep learning to solve the SfP problem is to input the original polarization images into the network for normal estimation, but it has been experimentally proven that directly inputting the original images will lead to high angular error and undesired lighting artifacts\cite{ba2020deep}.
-In order to overcome this problem, some works\cite{ba2020deep,zou20203d} concatenates the physics-based prior with the original polarization images as network input.
-For the problem of transparent SfP, the confidence defined in {Section \ref{confidence}} needs to be introduced into the network to alleviate the detrimental effects of physics-based prior reliability degradation.
-Different from the approach of concatenating the physics-based prior and the original polarization images, we regard it as a multi-modal fusion problem, using separate encoders to extract features of the two inputs.
-Features from two different inputs are fused at multiple levels according to the output of confidence branch, and finally, a decoder is employed to complete the normal estimation.
+A straightforward way to use deep learning to solve the SfP problem is to concatenate the raw polarization images and physics-based prior into the network for normal estimation\cite{ba2020deep,lei2022shape}.
+Different with previous methods, we regard transparent SfP as a multi-modal fusion problem, using separate encoders to extract features of the different inputs.
+Features from the raw polar branch and physics-based prior branch are fused at multiple levels according to the output of the confidence branch, and finally, a decoder is employed to complete the normal estimation.

-As shown in {Fig.\ref{fig:architecture}}, our network consists of three encoders and one decoder.
-The encoders are the physical prior branch, the physics-based prior confidence branch and the original polarization branch respectively.
+As shown in {Fig.\ref{fig:architecture}}, our network \textit{TransSfP} consists of three encoders and one decoder.
+The encoders are the physical prior branch, the physics-based prior confidence branch, and the raw polarization branch respectively.
 The structures of the encoders are completely the same, but the parameters are independent of each other.
-EPSANet50(Small) is adopted as the backbone of the Encoder, which is an improved backbone that replaces the Bottleneck in ResNet50 by ESPANet Block which exploits channel attention mechannism\cite{zhang2021epsanet}.
-Before the Encoder, the module named `Down 0' consisting of a $1\times1$ convolutional layer and a BatchNorm layer is used to force the network to extract the per-pixel feature.
+EPSANet50(Small) is adopted as the backbone of the Encoder, which is an improved backbone that replaces the Bottleneck in ResNet50 by ESPANet Block which exploits channel attention mechanism\cite{zhang2021epsanet}.
+At the beginning of the Encoder, the module named `Down 0' consisting of a $1\times1$ convolutional layer and a BatchNorm layer is used to force the network to extract the per-pixel features.
 At the end of the Encoder, we add an ASPP(Atrous Spatial Pyramid Pooling) module to enhance the network's ability to capture multi-scale information\cite{chen2018encoder}.
-The features of the five levels of the three encoders $x_{prior},x_c,x_{prior}$ are extracted and fused, i.e. the element-wise fusion in Fig.\ref{fig:architecture}:
+The detailed structure of each module is provided in the supplementary material.

-where ${\rm Sigmoid}(\cdot)$ is used to convert $x_c$ into probabilities.
+To mitigate the adverse contribution of interfered physics-based prior, we propose a fusion module as shown in the right of Fig.\ref{fig:architecture}.
+Features from the confidence branch $x_c$ are first converted to weights in the range $(0,1)$ by passing through a Sigmoid function and then multiply with features from the physics-based prior branch $x_{prior}$ to control the contribution of physics-based prior.
 Then, the U-Net style skip connection\cite{ronneberger2015u} is employed to introduce the fused features of different levels into the upsampling modules.